intel/neural-compressor/docs/sparsity.md

 # Sparsity

 Sparsity is one of promising model compression techniques that can be used to accelerate the deep learning inference.
 Typically, sparsity can be classified as 1) structured sparsity, and 2) unstructured sparsity.
 Structured sparsity indicates an observed structure pattern of zero (or non-zero) values, while unstructured sparsity indicates no such pattern for zero (or non-zero) values.
-In general, structured sparsity has lower accuracy due to restrictive structure than unstructured sparsity; however, it can reduce the model execution significantly with software or hardware sparsity.
+In general, structured sparsity has lower accuracy due to restrictive structure than unstructured sparsity; however, it can accelerate the model execution significantly with software or hardware sparsity.

 The document describes the sparsity definition, sparsity training flow, validated models, and performance benefit using software sparsity.
 Note that the document discusses the sparse weight (with dense activation) for inference acceleration.
 Sparse activation or sparse embedding for inference acceleration or training acceleration is out of the scope.